KhalidObaide/mapsi/README.md

 ```

-## TODO:
+## TODO & Contributes:
-1. Add a help button with a modal
-2. Add Css Animations for placement & for the path finder
-3. Add auto-generate wall Option
-4. Ability to reset the board without removing the walls
-5. Deploy the built project somewhere online
+1. Deploy the built project somewhere online
-6. Debugging the A\* Algo
+2. Debugging the A\* Algo
-7. Add more path-finding Algos
+3. Add more path-finding Algos